 It used to be the case that if businesses wanted to obtain financing from a lender, they would have to apply one-by-one to different lending institutions until they found the one that offered attractive enough terms and that actually approved them.
 That is still the case when it comes to traditional lending, but fintech lending has changed that.

-Marketplace lending simplifies the process by allowing businesses to fill one application that is then sent to multiple loan providers.
+Online business lending marketplaces simplify the process by allowing businesses to fill one application that is then sent to multiple loan providers.
 Beyond just making the process easier for the applicant, marketplace lending also opens up more opportunities for borrowers to find a lender that will fit their needs and approve them.
 And that applies for businesses in all different types of industries – so, whether you own a restaurant or a construction company, fintech is making capital more available to you.

 Of course, the type of business will affect the kind of industry loans a business needs, as well as the specific circumstances that business finds itself in.
 Be sure to weigh your options carefully in order to choose the right funding solution for your business.